lshepard/blended-learning-model-db/README.md

 Javascript (View)
 -----------------

-/html
-  /iframe/iframe.html - main static page to be embedded in Wordpress site /index.html - proxy page for use in testing /datatables - DataTable, an open source Javascript library for filtering/sorting/displaying data /select2    - Select2, an open source Javascript library that provides dropdowns /js - custom Javascript that powers the app
+The app is mainly just a few open source libraries glued together, with some customized adapters.

+I'm using a few third-party libraries to make this whole thing easier.

+ - DataTables (located in html/js/datatables).
+This library is designed to display tabular data and allows for a very configurable filtering, sorting.
+   The display is customized to show just the first column, but all the underlying management of data is still done with this library.

+   My modifications are in html/js/datatables.js.

+ - Select2 (located in html/js/select2).
+Bad-ass open source library for the dropdowns.

+ - Google Maps (adapter in html/js/maps.js).
+For mapping the show.
+Geolocation is done in batch in bin/perl/geolocate.pl.

 Data Processing (Model)
 -----------------------

-To scrape the site into the database, run the following:
+The info from the Innosight data is scraped into a CloudDB key/value database hosted by Cloudant.
+To repopulate the database from scratch, run the following:

   bin/scrape.rb

 That will download all the data fresh from Innosight and dump it into a Cloudant database associated with my Heroku account.

-To view the contents of the database, visit the following page in your browser:
+To view the contents, visit the following page in your browser (this is what the JS app uses):

   http://localhost:5000/data/innosight.json